Mon - Thurs: 10:00am to 09:00pm

-In March we are spreading some kindness to the community by holding our second annual Food for Fines week from March 18-25.
-People are invited bring food donations to the Library to help pay down their fines.
-To further spread the kindness, all food donations will be dropped off at the Fort Saskatchewan Food Bank.
+In March we spread some kindness to the community by holding our second annual Food for Fines week from March 18-25.
+People were invited to bring food donations to the Library to help pay down their fines.
+To further spread the kindness, all food donations were dropped off at the Fort Saskatchewan Food Bank.

 In the following months we hope you can help us grow a Tree of Kindness by writing a kind note or message.
 We will also be inviting you to share your stories of kindness with us.
 We will compile these stories into a book that will hopefully be launched late fall.
 Stay tuned for these and more Library events, programs and activities to promote and encourage kindness.

 In this busy, tech-filled world, why not take some time out of your schedule to be grateful, compassionate and kind.
 You’ll be amazed at how this simple, selfless act will make you and others feel.
 In the words of the Dalai Lama, “Be kind and compassionate person.
 This is the inner beauty that is a key factor to making a better world.”